markets/jekyll-timeago/README.md

 => "in 2 years and 8 months"
 ```

-**NOTE** If you have the gem installed in your system globally, and you're not using Bundler (probably because you're are writing a basic script), don't forget to require the library first:
+**NOTE** If you have the gem installed in your system globally, and you're not using Bundler (probably because you're are writing a small script), don't forget to require the library first:

 ```ruby
 require 'jekyll-timeago'